JShelto/album_tracker/README.md

 # Album Tracker

 ## Description
-A commandline ruby program for managing a music collection.
+A command line ruby program for managing a music collection.

 ### Setup: